 Mary A. Shiraef

-Mary A. Shiraef is a Ph.D. student in political theory and comparative politics.
-Her current work focuses on the intersections among hermeneutic philosophy, educational theory and contemporary political conflicts.
-She aims to address how dialogue and education around political conflicts can be structured in search of violence-free solutions and pursuit of a common good.
+Mary A. Shiraef is a graduate student in political theory and comparative politics.
+Her current work examines how group identities are constructed from history and how the content of these collective memories shape groups’ participation in politics.
 She is completing ongoing field research in Greece, exploring both its internal and external crises.

-Mary has a Master’s degree in International Relations from the University of St Andrews where she wrote on the German philosopher Hans-Georg Gadamer and the potential use of Platonic dialogue and Aristotle’s concept of phronesis for thinking about modern democracy and cross-cultural politics.
-Following the completion of her B.A. in Political Science from Emory University, she taught History, Politics and Literature to Indian high school students at a boarding school near Bangalore called the Shanti Bhavan Children’s Project which is designed to lift children born into the Dalits caste out of poverty.
+Mary has a Master’s degree in International Relations from the University of St Andrews where she wrote on the structure of Platonic dialogue and Aristotle’s concept of phronesis as resources for thinking about modern democracy and cross-cultural politics.
+Following the completion of her B.A. in Political Science from Emory University, she taught History, Politics and Literature to Indian high school students near Bangalore at the Shanti Bhavan Children’s Project, a school designed to lift children born into the Dalits caste out of poverty.
 The school was recently featured in the Netflix docuseries called Daughters of Destiny.

-She is currently designing a comparative political theory project under the supervision of Fred Dallmayr and Catherine Zuckert on the concepts of “continuity” and “discontinuity” within political conflicts, with modern Greece as a philosophical case study.
+She is currently designing a comparative political theory project under the supervision of Fred Dallmayr on the concepts of “continuity” and “discontinuity” within political conflicts, with modern Greece as a case study.